Join me on safari in Zambia

 Lusaka (1 night at Wild Dogs Lodge)

 Most international flights arrive in Lusaka by early afternoon and so we assemble in one of my favourite places in the city: Wild Dogs Lodge.
 Truly it doesn’t feel like you’re in the city here at all.
 When the gates open you enter a lush garden paradise with typical round-shaped thatched huts – our rooms!
 A pool invites for an afternoon relaxation or you join me for a first intro into wildlife photography and we test your cameras together.
-After a first dinner together we fall asleep under the canopy of the comfortable beds, because the next day we leave for the bush.
-Make sure to set up your out of office reply, as you’ll be offline the next day for the remainder of the trip.
+After a first dinner together we fall asleep under the canopy of the comfortable beds.
+The next day we leave for the bush.
+Make sure to set up your out of office reply, as you’ll be offline for the remainder of the trip.

 Wild Dogs Lodge in Lusaka ZambiaWild Dogs Lodge in Lusaka ZambiaWild Dogs Lodge in Lusaka ZambiaWild Dogs Lodge in Lusaka ZambiaWild Dogs Lodge in Lusaka Zambia

-Kafue National Park (3 Days at Musekese Camp)
+Kafue National Park (3 nights at Musekese Camp)

 The next day our adventure begins in Kafue, Zambia’s largest national park.
 We stay at the renowned Musekese Camp, run by Classic Zambia, where conservation and sustainability are at the heart of everything they do.
 Here, we track leopards who love the area around the camp, watch lions and wild dogs move stealthily through the bush and witness herds of antelope grazing peacefully right in front of our lodge at the beautiful lagoon.